UF-CISE-Surflab/blender-polyhedral-splines-web/index.markdown

 &nbsp;

 ## Interactive modeling
-Now user can drag the control points to edit the shape in real-time.
+Now the user can drag the control points to edit the shape in real-time.

 <p float="left">
   <img src="img_readme/modeling_before.png" width="325" />